 We employ a technician to keep our equipment in good working order.
-Members of staff report faults in a document provided on the t:server.
-Any faults are reported to the technician who will also set up new equipment, and install software and peripherals.
+Members of staff report faults via email to ICT4 who currently come into our school once a fortnight.
+Any faults are reported to the technician who will also set up new equipment and install software and peripherals.

-Each teacher has their class computer, alongside a laptop and iPad, to use for planning and teaching.
+Each teacher has their class computer, alongside a laptop and iPad/tablet to use for planning, teaching and informing parents of the children's work throughout the school week.
 In order to keep our school computers virus free, no software from home will be installed on school computers.
 Any work brought on portable storage devices will be automatically scanned by our security and anti-virus software.
 The school acknowledges the need to continually maintain, update and develop Computing resources.
-Staff now have password protected access to the server through LogMein Client, a remote access server.
-This has reduced the need for external storage and therefore minimises the risk of data being lost or stolen.
+Staff now have password protected access to the server through the One Drive which allows teachers to access planning on their school laptop from home.